philippta/flyscrape/README.md

 ## Usage

 ```
-$ flyscrape
-flyscrape is an elegant scraping tool for efficiently extracting data from websites.
+flyscrape is a standalone and scriptable web scraper for efficiently extracting data from websites.

 Usage: